siteworxpro/aws-iam-anywhere-refresher/README.md

 ## Restarting Deployments

 You can optionally restart your deployments if needed.
-If this isn't needed you can exclude the permissions in the role above.
+Set the `RESTART_DEPLOYMENTS` environment variable to `true`.
+If this isn't needed you can exclude the permission in the role above and the variable.

 The process will list all deployments with the label `iam-role-type=aws-iam-anywhere` and restart them.